How to Fix a Corrupted SD Card without Losing Data?

 If this worked, you should see your hidden files and folders in the SD card.

-Next, you can try the "chkdsk" command to check for SD card errors.
+Next, you can try the "chkdsk" command to check for SD card errors and repair them.

-To start, insert your SD card into the PC or card reader and follow these instructions:
+To start, insert your SD card into the PC or SD card reader and follow these instructions:

 - From the Windows taskbar, click "Start" and then "My Computer" or "This PC".